jxlxx/SAQ/README.md

 This is a simple go program that will scrape the SAQ website after making a query of your choice and save all that data to a csv file.

-The default query is "a" (A is for Alcohol), but you can change it to anything you like.
+To find all results, you can make your query "a" (A is for Alcohol).
 At this moment in time, the "a" query returns 37801 results, which is a bit excessive.

+"Chartreuse" returns 4 results, which may be a better first run.

 # How to use